Our wonderful committee (including individual contact details):

 Hey, I’m Tomos.
 I’m your Vice-President Internal (which among some other admin jobs, involves being the JCR’s treasurer).
 My roles include managing societies’ college funding, coordinating Queens’ stash and managing the JCR’s finances.
 I also use my JCR position to push for positive change in Queens’, so that the JCR deals with all your concerns and provides for all your needs.

-When I’m not doing all of that I’m busy being an engineering student, learning to juggle, colour-coding my calendar and being Welsh.
+When I’m not doing all of that I’m busy being an engineering student, organising something else, colour-coding my calendar and being Welsh.
 You can find me on Facebook and send me any questions regarding society funding, stash or JCR dealings and I will get back to you with an answer! 😊

 Hey!
 I’m Zeb, the JCR’s Secretary and Academics Officer.
 My role involves making sure the committee runs smoothly by keeping track of minutes and policy, communicating what the committee is up to to the students and generally keep things organised!
 As Academics officer I represent the student’s interests in making the college as healthy a working environment as possible.
 Besides my dutiful JCR responsibilities, I study Computer Science and make youtube videos (youtube.com/filmbyzeb for quality content).
 I also do some theatre stuff and make videos for Varsity (we’re always looking for more people if you’re interested!).
 If there’s anything you’d like to see the JCR discuss, shoot me a message and I’ll add it to the agenda!
 You can contact me at email@example.com or shout at me as I’m walking to brunch.